ghuntley/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/first-api.md

 {{< warning success >}}
 **Warning**

 Ensure you configure a valid API Listen path.
-Root ("/") listen paths are not supported on Tyk Cloud.
+Root ("/") listen paths are **not** supported on Tyk Cloud deployments prior to version v3.2.0.
 {{< /warning >}}

 ## Step Four - Advanced Options